Destruction of libraries

 Creeping Russification

-It involved various methods, from the mandatory use of Russian in library documentation to the overwhelming presence of Russian-language publications in library collections, along with the overt promotion of Russian culture and literature within these institutions.
+The Russification of Ukraine’s libraries also took the form of a creeping and long-term process.
+It exercised various methods, from the mandatory use of Russian in library documentation to the overwhelming presence of Russian-language publications in collections, and the overt promotion of Russian culture and literature within these institutions.

 “Purges” of Ukrainian Collections